-We use so many factors in the industry level to calculate the condition.
+We use so many factors at the industry level to calculate the condition.
 Sharpe Ratio is just a factor of that kind.
 It will help to analyze the condition of the company based on the previous records.
-In this article, We’re going to elaborate the procedure of how to calculate Sharpe ratio in Excel.
+In this article, We’re going to elaborate on the procedure of how to calculate the Sharpe Ratio in Excel.

 Basics of Sharpe Ratio